tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
-A project to use a Silicon Labs BlueGiga WT32i Bluetooth chip, combined with an Arduino Mega board, to act as an interface between an empeg Car Mk2 (or Rio Car) MP3 player and a modern car.
+A project to use a Silicon Labs BlueGiga WT32i Bluetooth chip, combined with an Arduino Mega board, to act as an interface between an empeg Car Mk2 (or Rio Car) MP3 player and a modern Bluetooth-equipped car.

 The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in-dash MP3 player made from 1999-2001 whose features are still, to this day,